apache/mesos/docs/fetcher.md

 Frameworks launch tasks by calling the scheduler driver method `launchTasks()`, passing `CommandInfo` protobuf structures as arguments.
-This type of structure specifies (among other things) a command and a list of URIs that need to be "fetched" into the sandbox directory on the slave node as a precondition for task execution.
-Hence, when the slave receives a request to launch a task, it calls upon its fetcher, first, to provision the specified resources into the sandbox directory.
+This type of structure specifies (among other things) a command and a list of URIs that need to be "fetched" into the sandbox directory on the agent node as a precondition for task execution.
+Hence, when the agent receives a request to launch a task, it calls upon its fetcher, first, to provision the specified resources into the sandbox directory.
 If fetching fails, the task is not started and the reported task status is `TASK_FAILED`.